arizvisa/vim-incpy/readme.txt

-    let g:incpy#WindowRatio = 1.0/8             (window size as a percentage of current view) let g:incpy#WindowPreview = 0               (use vim's preview windows for output window) let g:incpy#WindowOptions = {}              (any custom options to add to window)
+    let g:incpy#WindowRatio = 1.0/8             (window size as a percentage of current view) let g:incpy#WindowPreview = 0               (use vim's preview windows for output window) let g:incpy#WindowOptions = {}              (any custom options to add to window) let g:incpy#WindowFixed = 0                 (fix the windows position so that vim won't auto-resize the window)

 Installation:
 Python2 support in vim (+python) is required in order to use this.
 Check :version or run vim with -v to see.
 This plugin has been tested with vim 7.0.